-Getting published in India is like reaching at the top of Mount Everest that too without oxygen masks!
-Well yeah!
-That is how it feels to most of new authors who could eventually manage to get published on paperback.
+Getting published in India is like reaching at the top of Mount Everest without oxygen masks!
+This is how it feels to most new authors who eventually manage to get published.
 It’s tough.
-Really tough for the new authors who are out there looking for a publisher with powers to turn their dreams into reality by printing those manuscripts in their hands which is the final outcome of a year or two.
-But dude hold on there, writing a story is one thing and getting it published is another and then selling it into the market is entirely a different thing.
-You might be a successful doctor, engineer or even a model but publishing world just might not be for you.
-So take my pearls of wisdom don’t ever co relate these three similar looking processess together.
-I am just going to be published in April 2017 with ‘Soldier’s Girl’ by Petals publishers and Distributors and so I have some first hand informations regarding getting published in India which might be useful to you if you are an aspiring author and dream to get published by Indian Publishing Houses.
-Here we will start with list of book publishers in India for fiction books for fresh authors as well as published authors.
+Really tough for the new authors who are out there looking for a publisher with powers to turn their dreams into reality by printing those manuscripts in their hands into paperbacks.
+But dude hold on there, writing a story is one thing, getting it published is another and then selling it into the market is different thing altogether.
+You might be successful doctor, engineer or anyone but publishing world could be harsh.Be mentally prepared for it.
+My debut book ‘Soldier’s Girl : Love story of a para commando‘ was published in April 2017 and I share some first hand information about Indian Publishing Houses.
+This single blog-post have lakhs of hits alone,so I know some aspiring authors are reading and it might just help you.
+Here is list of book publishers in India for fiction books for fresh authors as well as published authors.

-HarperCollins is one of the top notch publishing house in India (and the world) and when you look upto them as first time author they are entirely a different league for you.
-Yes we have Anuja Chauhan, Amitabh Bagchi or Karan Bajaj as first time authors published through them but seriously it’s a different story altogether when it comes to masses.
+HarperCollins is one of the top notch publishing house in India (and the world) but when you look upto them as first time authors, they are different league altogether.
+Yes, we have Anuja Chauhan, Amitabh Bagchi or Karan Bajaj as first time authors published through them but seriously it’s a different story altogether when it comes to masses.
 Until and unless you are some pass out from Oxford or Harvard you hardly cut a deal here.
 But yeah where there is life there is hope so here is the link to their submission guidelines.
 Do try your luck too as they accept unsolicited queries into consideration.

-Hachette is another legendary name among the book publishing giants in India and again the chances are very sleek to be published through them.
-Also they don’t accept unsolicited queries and accept manuscript only through literary agents.
+Hachette is another legendary name among the book publishing giants in India and chances are very sleek to be published through them.
+Also they don’t accept unsolicited queries and accept manuscripts only through literary agents.
 Here are the links to their submission guideline.

-Penguin is that publishing house in India whose every third book would have been your favourite since your childhood but again cracking here is tough too.
-Also considering the facts that they are focussing major on publishing Bollywood celebrities recently.
-But still if there’s one publishing giant which bothers to read your unsolicited queries of a first time author it’s penguin.
+Penguin is that publishing house in India whose every third book would have been your childhood favourite but again cracking here is tough.
+They have entire panel of editors who take their jobs rather seriously.
+Also considering the facts that they are focusing major on publishing Bollywood celebrities,chances for a first time author get really sleek here and there are high chances that your emailed sample chapters would never be read by them.
+But still if there’s one publishing giant which bothers to read unsolicited queries of a first time author it’s Penguin.
+The best plan?
+Approach someone known to Penguins who could at least push them to read your manuscript.
 So begin your submission journey by emailing your queries to this link

-Random house is now Penguin Random House after their merger with Penguin publishers.It published adult and Children’s fiction and nonfiction print and digital trade books and chances are really high that your manuscript would be in their slush pile forever and also they don’t accept unsolicited queries so it means you need to get noticed by a literary agent.
-Though it’s all the same you submit to Penguin or random,if you are good you will published by either of these.
+Random house is now Penguin Random House after their merger with Penguin publishers.It publishes adult and Children’s fiction, nonfiction print and digital trade books and chances are really high that your manuscript would be in their slush pile forever and also they don’t accept unsolicited queries so it means you need to get noticed by a literary agent first.
+Though it’s all the same you submit to Penguin or Random House,if you are good you will published by either of them.

-Westland was a publishing giant before but now it has lept into entirely another horizon after Amazon acquisition which provide amazing opportunity to it’s authors to grow,sell and expand their market.
-And also they only accept queries through literary agents!
-So here is their website link for more information though they are highly active on Facebook too and reply within hours.
-Their site is under maintenance currently.Ping them on their Facebook account.
+Westland has lept into entirely another horizon after Amazon acquisition which provide amazing opportunity to it’s authors to grow,sell and expand their market.
+They only accept queries through literary agents now.
+They are highly active on Facebook and reply within hours.
+Ping them there first regarding any info.
+Their site is under maintenance currently.Ping them on their Facebook account instead.

-Rupa Publication is famously known as house of bestsellers as they have a huge list of mass sellers associated with them.
+Rupa Publication is famously known as ‘house of bestsellers’ with huge list of mass sellers associated with them.
 Namely Chetan Bhagat!
-Also there’s a whole list of Indian celebrities like Pranab Mukherjee,Chidambaram, Abdul Kalam that have been published by this eighty year old publishing house.
-The good news for the first time authors is they accept unsolicited queries through hard copies and emails both and you might have a chance with them (if you are lucky)
+Also there’s a whole list of Indian celebrities like Pranab Mukherjee,Chidambaram, Abdul Kalam who were published by this eighty year old publishing house.
+The good news for the struggling writers is that they accept unsolicited queries through hard copies and emails both.
+You might stand a chance with them (if you are lucky)

-Fingerprint publishers tagline says ‘the paperback publishers of interesting and one of the India’s youngest publishing houses owned by the publishing cell of Prakash books which has a huge distribution cell.
-If you are good and can catch their attention then the chances are you’d be published and get an amazing launch platform.
-Here is Fingerprinting submission guideline.
+Fingerprint publishers tagline says ‘the paperback publishers of interesting books’ and one of the India’s youngest publishing houses owned by the publishing cell of Prakash books which has a huge distribution cell.
+If you are good and can catch their attention then the chances are, you’d be published and get an amazing launch platform.
+Key is to find a good literary agent.

-Roli publications accept a huge range of unsolicited queries and here with this publication you stand a chance to get published as a first timer.
-They have some popular books in their kitty and promise the new comers a break through.
-So if you tend to submit your queries to Roli Books then you can ping them on their facebook page as their website is currently under maintenance.
+Roli publications accept a huge range of unsolicited queries and here with this publication, you stand a chance to get published as a first timer.
+They have some popular books in their kitty and they also promise the new comers a break through.
+So if you tend to submit your queries to Roli Books then ping them on their Facebook page as their website is currently under maintenance.

 Leadstart publishers are mostly famous for Ajaya series and more inclined towards self publishing.
 Though they also do this traditional publishing.
-They are quick to respond to the first time authors unlike other publishing houses but then insist on self publishing which might be a good option if you are willing to spend around lakh through an authenticated publishing house and your patience has run out.
+They are quick to respond to the first time authors unlike other publishing houses but they insist on self publishing which I personally would never recommend.
+But it might be a good option if you are willing to spend around a lakh through an authenticated publishing house and desperate.
 Here is the leadstart publishing house submission guidelines.

-Mahaveer Publishers are mainly into educational books but they also publish few fiction books in a year.
-So you can actually send your query and try your luck here too.
+Mahaveer Publishers are mainly into educational books but they also publish a few fiction books in a year.
+So you can actually send the query and try your luck here too.

-When you approach the publishers it’s very important that you know the difference between traditional publishing and self publishing and also the cons some fraudulent publishing houses try to make out of you.
-One simple rule ‘whoever ask you money to publish your book might be a con.’
-Yes,you do need to spend money on editing and I will write all about manuscript submission into another post.
-There are many other publishing houses apart from my list but I have listed only those which are authenticated traditional publishing houses for fiction and also publish the first time authors.
-See getting published for the first time (especially) might be a painful stuff as it takes months and years (sometimes decades too) so my last advice to you before I close this post would be ‘Start meditating,do yoga and increase the patience quotient in you’ before you start sending your manuscript to the publishing house.
-All the best!
+When you approach the publishers it’s very important that you know the difference between traditional publishing and self publishing.
+Then you should know only fraudulent publishing houses try to make money out of you.
+One simple rule ‘whoever ask you money to publish your book might be a fraud.’
+Yes,you do need to spend money on editing and marketing.
+I will write all about manuscript submission into the next post.
+There are many other publishing houses which are not included in the list.